Pink Sauce Review: Is the TikTok Sensation Unhealthy?

 A medical review published in the Journal of Food Biochemistry described dragon fruit as a “wonder fruit” due to its antioxidant, antimicrobial, anticancer and antidiabetic effects.

-Unfortunately while there are some healthy, whole food ingredients in Pink Sauce there are also some ingredients that health-conscious consumers may wish to avoid, especially at this price point.
+Unfortunately, while there are some healthy, whole food ingredients in Pink Sauce, there are also some ingredients that health-conscious consumers may wish to avoid.

 Maltodextrin may cause intestinal distress when used as a food additive according to a 2019 medical review.

-Overall we do not consider Pink Sauce to be healthy, and we believe there are much better options especially at the $10 price point.
+Overall, we do not consider Pink Sauce to be healthy, and we believe there are much better options, especially at the high price point.

 What's the Controversy About?